Climate neutral by 2040 – at the latest

 The GHG Protocol has defined a global standardised framework to measure and manage greenhouse gas (GHG) emisssions within three scopes.
 Scope 1 and 2 emissions are mandatory part of reporting and relate to direct emissions from sources that are owned or controlled by Sweco, such as company cars, and indirect emissions from the generation of purchased electricity, heating and cooling consumed by Sweco.
 Scope 3 covers other indirect emissions, mandatory and voluntary, that are not included in Scope 2 and occur in the value chain of Sweco, e.g. employees commuting, purchased goods and services, upstream transportation and distribution or waste generated in the operations.

 In accordance with our decentralised model, each individual Sweco market has set its own targets, with the requirement to serve as a forerunner in that country.
-This involves each market formulating a roadmap to achieve climate neutrality ahead of the specific country’s official target, for example Sweco’s business areas Sweden, UK and Belgium all have set targets to achieve climate neutrality by 2030.
+This involves each market formulating a roadmap to achieve climate neutrality ahead of the specific country’s official target.
 In this way, we ensure that we act ambitiously based on the countries’ individual circumstances.
 In several markets, the journey to climate neutrality has been proceeding for quite a while.
 Sweco’s operations in the Czech Republic, for example, have been measuring their climate impact since 2007 and halved their emissions between 2008 and 2019.

 Read more about the local climate neutrality goals below.